§ Authority layer · Source-reviewed monthly

 Cite this page

-Moirai Governance.
+Moirai.
 (2026).
-State of Radiology AI Governance.
+Radiology AI intelligence for follow-up status.
 Moirai Health Pty Ltd. https://moirai.health/standards

 Public intelligence layer

 This surface is source-reviewed, not automatically scraped.
-The paid Tools surface remains the private system of record.
+The paid Tools surface remains the private system of record, and follow-up status remains the product wedge.

 Signal 01

-RANZCR, TGA, Ahpra, ACSQHC, and DISR now create overlapping expectations for safe deployment, intended-use review, accountability, monitoring, and evidence.
+TGA, RANZCR, Ahpra, ACSQHC, and the National AI Centre create overlapping expectations for intended-use review, accountability, monitoring, evidence, and governance visibility.

 Public intelligence layer.
-Moirai maps the landscape; practices still need their own legal and clinical governance review.
+Moirai maps the landscape around follow-up status and tool oversight; practices still need their own legal and clinical governance review.

 Signal 02